Truck Accident Statistics

 In Illinois, there were a total of 274,111 crashes involving motor vehicles that occurred in 2012.
 Out of these crashes, over 10,000 involved trucks.
 Nine individuals and 492 people were injured as a result of involvement in truck accidents in Illinois.
 About 22 percent of these crashes caused injuries to drivers and passengers.
 Only less than one percent of these crashes resulted in fatalities for drivers or passengers.
 The majority of accidents in Illinois occurred in urban areas in 2012.

 In 2012, over 83,000 people were injured in the motor vehicle accidents that occurred.
-Many of these individuals suffered from Type “A” injuries, and these injuries have serious impact in the lives of individuals.
+Many of these individuals suffered from Type “A” injuries, and these injuries have a serious impact on the lives of individuals.
 A Type “A” injury refers to one that is an incapacitating injury.
 If one suffers from an incapacitating injury, then he or she is prevented from walking, driving or continuing to participate in his or her daily activities.
 A person may suffer from broken bones, head injuries, lacerations and other serious injuries.

 Timing of Truck Accidents